 Standard nomenclature should be used for organisms for which normal rules have been established and published.
 Do not use scientific names for domesticated animals.
-Vernacular names of organisms, if not derived from geographic or personal names, should be lower case.
-At first mention in the text, provide the vernacular name, the full scientific name (genus and species) and the authority of organisms; thereafter use either the scientific or the vernacular name consistently.
+Vernacular names of organisms, if not derived from geographic or personal names, should be lowercase.
+At first mention in the text, provide the vernacular name, the full scientific name (genus and species) and the authority of organisms; after that, use either the scientific or the vernacular name consistently.
 The metric system must be used, and SI units where appropriate.
 Temperatures should be expressed in degrees Celsius (centigrade).
 Fully describe and report statistics and be explicit in stating sample sizes.
-Unfamiliar or new terms, as well as abbreviations, acronyms, and symbols, should be defined at first mention.
+Unfamiliar or new terms, abbreviations, acronyms, and symbols, should be defined at first mention.

-We place few requirements on formatting for initial submission and it is optional to replicate the journal´s layout.
+We place few requirements on formatting for initial submission, and it is optional to replicate the journal´s layout.
 However, we will specify the required formatting and style if a paper is accepted for publication.

-For initial submission we only ask that you make your manuscript as clear as possible for reviewers and ensure that all relevant sections are included.
+For initial submission, we only ask that you make your manuscript as clear as possible for reviewers and ensure that all relevant sections are included.
 We set out below how you can be confident your manuscript includes all the information needed for trouble-free reviewing.
-We require that the standard of English in manuscripts is adequate for reviewing.
+In addition, we require that the standard of English in manuscripts is adequate for review.

 Title: Provide a concise but informative synthesis of the study.
-Where appropriate, include the family or higher taxon under investigation (e.g. Rhinolophidae, Chiroptera).
-Authors of scientific taxa shouldbe omitted.
-If both the vernacular and scientific names are used in the title, the latter should be separated by comma but not placed in parentheses.
+If necessary, include the family or higher taxon under investigation (e.g. Rhinolophidae, Chiroptera).
+Authors of scientific taxa should be omitted.
+If both the vernacular and scientific names are used in the title, the latter should be separated by a comma but not in parentheses.

-Author(s): e full first name(s), middle initials and surname(s) in capital letters.
+Author(s): Provide full Christian name(s), middle initials and surname(s) in capital letters.
 The names of two authors are connected by “and”; the names of three or more authors are separated by commas, with the last two separated by “and”.
 When a paper has multiple authorship, one of the authors should be appointed to accept responsibility for all correspondence.
-Transliteration of the names of authors from non-Roman alphabets should follow the British National System of Transliteration.
+Transliteration of authos´ names from non-Roman alphabets should follow the British National System of Transliteration.

 Abstract: Abstracts should comprise a single paragraph of up to 200 words.
 The main results and conclusions should be described briefly, with no description of methods, discussion or abbreviations.
-References should not be included unless essential.
+References should only be included if essential.

 Introduction: Provide a concise description of the background, rationale, aims and specific objectives and predictions of the research presented in the paper.

-(Study Area): A description of the study area can be included as a separate section if the description requires more than one full paragraph of text.
+(Study Area): A description of the study area can be included as a separate section if the description requires more than one entire paragraph of text.